rakshitgogia/projects/README.md

-Some of my personal projects
+Some of my personal projects.
+I am currently teaching myself Python through these projects.